dashaub/PBDP/hw8/Shaub_David_HW8.md

 2018-03-31T18:13:15.369+0000 imported 11960 objects
 ```

+![Mongo database and collections from shell](mongo_databases.png)

 We enter the Mongo shell and see that our dabase and collections have been populated.

-![Mongo database and collections from shell](mongo_databases.png)

-The schema we use for our two collections is essentially the same that we used for MariaDB: one field in the JSON contains the timestamp and the other contains the user/URL.
+The schema we use for our two collections is essentially the same that we used for MariaDB: one field in the JSON contains the timestamp `hour` and the other contains the `user` or `url`.
+We can also see that our records have been inserted:
 ```
 > db.hour_url.find()
 { "_id" : ObjectId("5abfe1535397feaeda6272e8"), "hour" : "2018-02-21T13:00:00", "url" : "http://example.com/?url=8" }